Skip to content

 Undertow – Elizabeth Heathcote

-September 1, 2016September 7, 2017 Steve Smith
+September 1, 2016September 7, 2017 Steven Smith

 My husband’s lover.
 They said her death was a tragic accident.
 And I believed them… until now.
 Carmen is happily married to Tom, a successful London lawyer and divorcé with three children.
 She is content to absorb the stresses of … Continue reading Undertow – Elizabeth Heathcote